btframework/GattAuth/README.md

 # GattAuth
-Shows hwo to pair with GATT devices that requires authentication.
+Shows how to pair with GATT devices that requires authentication.
+The project uses [Bluetooth Framework](https://www.btframework.com/bluetoothframework.htm)

 ## Problem description